 Princess diamond set in the Twisted Rope Solitaire Engagement Ring in Tulip Setting

 Second only to the round cut in popularity, the princess cut is defined by its square, symmetrical shape and incredible sparkle.
-First created in 1980, the princess cut has maintained strong popularity since its debut because of its versatility, looking beautiful in nearly any ring setting.
+First created in 1980, the princess cut has maintained strong popularity since its debut because of its versatility, looking beautiful in nearly any diamond cut ring setting.

 The square shape and sharp corners require that a princess diamond use a setting style that protects its vulnerable edges from chipping.
 Like round stones, they are good at hiding inclusions, but not as good at dispersing color.
 That being said, if you’re looking for maximum sparkle but are concerned about affordability, the princess cut is a great choice because its square shape matches that of a natural rough stone, meaning less diamond is wasted in the cutting process and reducing the overall price per carat (in comparison to the round cut).